ferrance/open-scales-project/readme.md

 and one steel, while the right hand version has dozens or possibly even hundreds of variations.

+That knife started me down the CNC rabbit hole.
+I buit several machines until I had one that was accurate enough to make scales.
+Now I spend my weekends making new scales, typically lefty friendly, for various knives.
+The results are here.

 ## Fininshed Knives

 These are scales that you should be able to get working